 Dear professional colleague,

-Now I will turn to the prime purpose of this page which is to set out your involvement with the mediation process.
+Next, I will consider your involvement with the mediation process.

 Your involvement in the process

-- If by chance your client is sceptical about mediation, you may find it useful to explain the outcome of Laporte v Commissioner of Police for the Metropolis EWHC 371 (QB) (19th of February 2015).
+- If by chance your client is already involved in litigation, you may find it useful to explain the outcome of Laporte v Commissioner of Police for the Metropolis EWHC 371 (QB) (19th of February 2015).

-- Part of my task is to investigate the potential for joint gains in resolving a dispute.
+- My task is to investigate the potential for joint gains in resolving a dispute.
 For that, I will look outside the Law and the legal system.
-In this regard you can see what I believe are the main advantages of mediation
+In this regard you can see what I believe are the main advantages of mediation.

-- As far as the mediation process itself is concerned, I am very happy to talk to you on the phone or to attend a meeting with both solicitors (no clients) to discuss the issues.
+- At an early stage in the process, I would like to talk to you on the phone or to attend a meeting with both solicitors (no clients) to discuss the issues.
 If we are speaking privately on the phone I should be particularly interested to hear your opinions about: